 - 1. What is MATLAB

-- 2. How does MATLAB differ from Mathematica?

-- 3. Why do we have to learn MATLAB?

-- 4. Starting MATLAB
+- 2. Starting MATLAB

-- 5. Basic MATLAB windows
+- 3. Basic MATLAB windows

-- 6. Simple calculations using MATLAB
+- 4. Simple calculations using MATLAB

-- 7. MATLAB help
+- 5. MATLAB help

-- 8. Errors associated with floating point arithmetic (and an example of a basic loop)
+- 6. Errors associated with floating point arithmetic (and an example of a basic loop)

-- 9. Vectors in MATLAB
+- 7. Vectors in MATLAB

-- 10. Matrices in MATLAB
+- 8. Matrices in MATLAB

-- 11. Plotting and graphics in MATLAB
+- 9. Plotting and graphics in MATLAB

-- 12. Working with M-files
+- 10. Working with M-files

-- 13. MATLAB Functions
+- 11. MATLAB Functions

-- 14. Organizing complex calculations as functions in an M-file
+- 12. Organizing complex calculations as functions in an M-file

-- 15. Solving ordinary differential equations (ODEs) using MATLAB
+- 13. Solving ordinary differential equations (ODEs) using MATLAB

+- 13.1 What is a differential equation?

-- 15.1 Solving a basic differential equation
+- 13.2 Solving a basic differential equation

-- 15.2 How the ODE solver works
+- 13.3 How the ODE solver works

-- 15.3 Solving a differential equation with adjustable parameters
+- 13.4 Solving a differential equation with adjustable parameters

-- 15.4 Solving a vector valued differential equation
+- 13.5 Solving a vector valued differential equation

-- 15.5 Solving a higher order differential equation
+- 13.6 Solving a higher order differential equation

-- 15.6 Controlling the accuracy of solutions to differential equations
+- 13.7 Controlling the accuracy of solutions to differential equations

-- 15.7 Looking for special events in a solution
+- 13.8 Looking for special events in a solution

-- 15.8 Other MATLAB differential equation solvers
+- 13.9 Other MATLAB differential equation solvers

-- 16. Using MATLAB solvers and optimizers to make design decisions
+- 14. Using MATLAB solvers and optimizers to make design decisions

-- 16.1 Using fzero to solve equations
+- 14.1 Using fzero to solve equations

-- 16.2 Simple unconstrained optimization problem
+- 14.2 Simple unconstrained optimization problem

-- 16.3 Optimizing with constraints
+- 14.3 Optimizing with constraints

-- 17. Reading and writing data to/from files
+- 15. Reading and writing data to/from files

-- 18. Movies and animation
+- 16. Movies and animation

-- 19. On the frustrations of scientific programming